 In most instances the group borrower will be either the main operating entity of the worldwide group or a separate treasury entity that funds the group.
-Multinationals have a commercial incentive to ensure that the credit rating of the largest group borrower is as high, and therefore the interest rate is as low, as possible.
-Accordingly the credit rating of the member with most long-term senior unsecured debt) is expected to reasonably reflect the credit of the worldwide group.
+Multinationals have a commercial incentive to ensure that the credit rating of the largest group borrower from third parties is as high, and therefore the interest rate is as low, as possible.
+Accordingly, the credit rating of the member with most long-term senior unsecured third-party debt is expected to reasonably reflect the credit of the worldwide group.